trulyspinach/SMCAMDProcessor/README.md

 ## What's Coming?

-* PState Editing, a direct editing of PState definition may open up possibilities overclocking in macOS.
+* PState Editing, a direct editing of PState definition may open up possibilities for overclocking in macOS.
 * Active Power Management.